Uzezi’s Tarot

 ‘She’s buttering me up’ Audrey texted Marc, chip to chip, mind-to-mind direct.

 Marc ignored the text.
-“I’d have slipped out of Lipavský’s clutches and come straight home had I known Audrey was here,” he said looking dubiously at Uzezi as he put some cheeses on a plate.
+“I’d have slipped out of Lipavský’s clutches and come straight home had I known you were here,” he said looking dubiously at Uzezi as he put some cheeses on a plate.

 “What,” Uzezi laughed, “and deny us the opportunity to get to know each other in your absence?”